quicwg/base-drafts/draft-ietf-quic-transport.md

   type, as communicated in the transport parameters ({{transport-parameters}});
 - control resource allocation of various types, including flow control and the number of permitted streams of each type;
-- identify whether the handshake has completed successfully or is still ongoing
+- identify whether the handshake has completed successfully or is still ongoing;
 - keep a connection from silently closing, either by generating PING frames ({{frame-ping}}) or by requesting that the transport send additional frames before the idle timeout expires ({{idle-timeout}}); and